Cross-Entropy Based Importance Sampling for Stochastic Simulation Models: Numerical Studies

 where the mean and the standard deviation are:

-To approximate the optimal density in \eqref{eq:SIS_opt_density} and the allocation in \eqref{eq:N_i_opt}, the metamodel-based method in \cite{mcap2017} also needs to estimate the conditional probability $s(X) = \mathbb{P}(Y > l \mid X)$ using a metamodel.
-The metamodel for the conditional distribution $\mathbb{P}(Y\mid X)$ is set as the normal distribution with the parameters, mean and standard deviation, modeled as cubic spline functions in the generalized additive model for location, scale and shape (GAMLSS) framework \cite{rigby2005}.
-The metamodel is built using a pilot dataset of 600 simulation replications and the IS experiment is based on 1000 simulation replications.

-To ensure that both methods use the same simulation budget, for the CE-SIS method, we use $n^{(0)} = 600$ and $n^{(t)} = 100$ for $t=1,\ldots,10$.
-The experiment is repeated $500$ times to obtain the results in Table~\ref{tab:ex2}.
-Since we have full knowledge about the underlying process, we also show in Table~\ref{tab:ex2} the result obtained from the optimal SIS density that uses the true $s(X)$ function.
+{The metamodel-based SIS method in \cite{choe2018uncertainty} constructs a metamodel of $Y|X$ and uses it to estimate the conditional probability $s(X) = \mathbb{P}(Y > l \mid X)$, which is in turn needed to approximate the optimal density in \eqref{eq:SIS_opt_density} and the allocation in \eqref{eq:N_i_opt}.
+This metamodel \textit{assumes} the knowledge that $Y|X$ follows a normal distribution.
+This assumption is strong since such distribution is typically \textit{unknown} for a stochastic simulation model in practice.
+With the distributional assumption, the metamodel approximates the parameters, mean $\mu\!\left(X\right)$ and standard deviation $\sigma\!\left(X\right)$ of $Y|X$, using cubic spline functions of $X$ in the generalized additive model for location, scale and shape (GAMLSS) framework \cite{rigby2005}.
+An interested reader is referred to \cite{choe2018uncertainty} for the modeling details.
+The metamodel is built using a pilot dataset of 3000 simulation replications and the IS experiment is based on 10,000 simulation replications.
+To ensure that both methods use the same simulation budget, for the CE-SIS method, we use $n^{(0)} = 3000$ and $n^{(t)} = 1000$ for $t=1,\ldots,10$.
+For the pilot/initial data of both methods, we sample $X$ from the uniform distribution $(-5,5)$ assuming no knowledge of important regions (akin to an uninformative prior in Bayesian inference). }